Start and End of the School Day

 Our Admissions policies:

-The Admissions policies for pupils' admissions during the academic years 2019-20 and 2020-21 can be found below.
+The Admissions policies for pupils' admissions during the academic years 2019-20, 2020-21 and 2021-22 can be found below.
 They include a timetable for appeals.
+However, new regulations apply to appeals at the moment because of covid-19.

 How to apply for a school place in Devon: